-Base Rate means the cooperative rate schedules exclusive of residential heating incentives (i.e., Rate 10, 11, 13, 20, 21, 30, 31, 50, 51, 52, 60, 61 and the respective Sherman franchise counterparts).
+Base Rate means the Cooperative rate schedules exclusive of residential heating incentives (i.e., Rate 10, 20, 30, 31, 50, 51, 52, 60 and any respective Sherman franchise counterparts).

-Billing Period means the period of time over which the cooperative bills a member for electric energy consumed during that time and for other applicable charges from the cooperative.
+Billing Period means the period of time over which the Cooperative bills a member for electric energy consumed during that time and for other applicable charges from the Cooperative.

-Eligible Member means a cooperative member in good standing that owns and operates an EREGF where the EREGF is located at and associated with the member's specified service metering point and is intended primarily to offset the member's own electrical requirements at that specified service metering point.
+Eligible Member means a Cooperative member in good standing that owns and operates an EREGF where the EREGF is located at and associated with the member's specified service metering point and is intended primarily to offset the member's own electric energy requirements at that specified service metering point.